 How to organize photos and sharing online:

 There are scores of online software designed to let you share your photos through e-mail and on the web.
 Many such as “Picasa” (from Google) and “Snapfish” are free.
 Not only are you able to share photos with your online friends, but you can also edit and add personal effects to your photos.
-What’s more, you don’t need a digital camera to share your photos online as many photo laboratories can scan your conventional photos into a CD-ROM.
-This allows you to download images on your computer, sending them by email or placing them on websites.
+What’s more, you don’t need a digital camera to share your photos online as many photo laboratories can scan your conventional photos into a flash drive or even store them in the cloud.
+This allows you to download images on your computer, sending them by email, or placing them on websites.

 How to organize photos for websites: